Differentiable Inductive Logic Programming in High-Dimensional Space: Related Work

 A program fitting this template would be the following:

 where $R_2$ maps to $p$ and $Q_1$, $R_1$, and $Q_2$ map to $succ$. \end{example} Templates are generalizable to higher-arity predicates; learning such predicates is theoretically challenging for this ILP setting~\cite{MuggletonLT15}.
-It is common practice to restrict learning to dyadic predicates.
+It is common to restrict learning to dyadic predicates.
 Reducing template complexity is important when introducing many templates (up to 150).
 From now on, by template, we mean $(V,p)$-template.

 As input, $\delta$ILP requires a set of templates $T$ (using pairwise distinct symbols, $p_1,\cdots, p_n$) and \textit{BK}.
-From this, it derives a satisfiability problem where each disjunctive clause $C_{i,j}$ denotes the range of possible choices for clause $j$ given template $t\in T$, i.e. over all instantiations of $t$.
+From the input, it derives a satisfiability problem where each disjunctive clause $C_{i,j}$ denotes the range of possible choices for clause $j$ given template $t\in T$, i.e., overall instantiations of $t$.
 The logical models satisfying this formula denote logic programs modulo the clauses derivable using the template instantiated by the \textit{BK} and the symbols $p_1,\cdots, p_n$.
 Switching from a discrete semantics over $\{ 0,1\}$ to a continuous semantics allows the use of differentiable logical operators when implementing differentiable deduction.
 Solving ILP tasks, in this setting, is reduced to minimizing loss through gradient descent.

 $\delta$ILP uses $E^+$ and $E^-$ as training data for a binary classifier to learn a model attributing \textit{true} or \textit{false} to ground instances of predicates.
 This model implements the conditional probability $p(\lambda\vert \alpha, W, T, L,\mathit{BK})$, where $\lambda\in\{\textit{true},\textit{false}\}$, $\alpha$ is a ground instance, $W$ a set of weights, $T$ the templates, and $L$ the symbolic language used to describe the problem containing a finite set of atoms.